zach1590/gameboy-emulator/README.md

  - Skip to [**Testing**](Testing) to see the current test roms its passes
  - Skip to [**Current Features**](Current-Features) to see what is currently emulated
  - Skip to [**Next Features**](Next-Features) to see what's planned
- - Currently have issues with, I think, the interrupts.
-Pokemon Red hangs after Prof. Oak introduces himself but in Pokemon Silver we make it through it perfectly okay so what games work may be completely up to chance currently.

 ## **Screenshots**
 ![](./screenshots/pokemon-red-screen.jpg)